AllanChain/hugo-xmag/README.md

 - Center the date span which is not in the center just by applying `justify-content: space-between`
 - Move the javascript file hosted at the author's domain to the repo
 - Add some hovering transition
+- Use the same fancy blocks in tags and categories page, and order by Count
+- Use a different index page which is configurable via `_index.md`
+- Make use of hugo v0.62.0 feature to handle render-image, which means there is no need for `center-img.js`
+- Use official MathJax instead of the R one and use typical `$` as math formular indicator
+- Use Gitalk as a comment option

 There is no screen shot for I am lazy to show all the fixes by adding screenshots.
 Just visit my blog page <https://allanchain.github.io/blog/>